polljoy/polljoy-web/README.md

 </script>
 ```

-This is the simplest way to connect your webapp to the server end and start session to polljoy.
-And get polls from polljoy.
-When polls are returned, you will need to handle them and present the polls with the callbacks (check below).
+This is the simplest way to connect your webapp to the server end and start a session to polljoy.
+When polls are returned, you will need to handle them and present the polls with the callbacks (see below).

 You can pass more selection criteria that match your poll settings in [admin panel](https://admin.polljoy.com).
-It looks like:
+Syntax:

 ``` html
 <script type="text/javascript">